 Uber accepts temporary registration documents as well.
 Also, they allow their drivers to use vehicles registered in someone else’s name.
 Although they have huge insurance coverage, they require their drivers to carry their own liability insurance.

-Insurance Coverage an Experienced Uber Accident Lawyer in Henderson May Access
+Insurance Coverage an Experienced Uber Accident Lawyer Might Access

 Uber’s insurance for their drivers depends on their status in the Uber app.
 Here are the three scenarios any Uber accident attorney in Henderson is aware of:

 Uber only covers their driver’s liability to a third-party.
 Their coverage is of $50,000/person and $100,000/event for injuries.
 For property damage, the coverage is of $25,000/event.
 Uber drivers who are not at fault may seek compensation from the insurer of the party at fault.
 Another option is to check their own coverage and claim compensation from their own insurer.

 2. Driver online, on their way to pick up a client or during the trip

 Uber has acquired three types of coverage for these situations:

 - Driver’s liability to third parties: $1,000,000 per event.